-MLB Rumors: Rangers Reportedly ‘Ready To Move’ Ace Pitcher Yu Darvish
+MLB Rumors: Yu Darvish Trade Talks Could Pick Up As Rangers ‘Ready To Move’

-If the price is right, it sounds like the Texas Rangers are willing to move on from Yu Darvish.
+If the price is right, it sounds like the Texas Rangers are willing to move Yu Darvish.

 Rumors on Darvish’s potential availability have been swirling for the past week.
 But now there’s significantly more substance to all the speculation.